Golden Triangle Cultural Tour

 Itinerary

-Day 1 Delhi [India] (arrival day)
+Day 1 Delhi (Arrival)

-Spend a few hours relaxing and recovering from jetlag.
+Spend a few hours relaxing and recovering from jet lag.

 Evening half-day tour of Delhi city.
-We usually cover the President's Palace, the India Gate, and artisan's markets followed by a traditional Indian dinner with the host family.
+We usually cover the President's Palace, the India Gate, and artisans' markets, followed by a traditional Indian dinner with the host family.
 You can customize this evening according to your choice of destinations.

 --

-Accommodation: Homestay
+Accommodation: Homestay | Meals: Dinner

-Day 2 Delhi City Tour
+Day 2 Delhi

-Walking tour of old Delhi where we visit the jewel, textile, and spice markets and taste some of the traditional and freshly made Indian snacks.
+Walking tour of old Delhi, where we visit the jewel, textile, and spice markets and taste some of the traditional and freshly made Indian snacks.

 During the second half of the day, we cover any two of the following experiences: Akshardham Temple, Gurudwara Bangla Sahib, Qutub Minar, and Humayun Tomb.
-Each of these visits involves extensive storytelling where we share the history and cultural significance of the destination and have you immerse with the locals in community kitchens.

 --

-Accommodation: Homestay
+Accommodation: Homestay | Meals: Breakfast

-Day 3 Delhi to Agra
+Day 3 Agra

 --

-Accommodation: Homestay
+Accommodation: Homestay | Meals: Breakfast

-Day 4 Taj Mahal + Agra to Jaipur
+Day 4 Taj Mahal + Jaipur

 Lo and behold!
 The sunrise tour of the Taj Mahal will leave you in awe as the first rays fall on the monument.
 The white marble mausoleum is one of the Seven Wonders of the World due to its stunning architecture and intricate marble inlay work.